tranthanhnhu/ginvify/ginvify-website-spec.md

 # 31. DEVELOPMENT PRIORITY & PHASED BUILD PLAN

-**Do not ask the coding agent to build all 15+ pages in a single pass.** Split the work into four phases and review each one before continuing to the next.
+**Do not ask the coding agent to build all 15+ pages in a single pass.** Split the work into six phases and review each one before continuing to the next.
 This section replaces a flat priority list with an explicit phase boundary the agent must respect.

 ## PHASE 1 — Foundation (build this first, and make it excellent before moving on)